Skip to main content

 TargetWho Gets Notified

-All On-CallEveryone in the rotation roster
+All On-CallEvery member in the roster

-StaticFixed recipients (not rotation-aware)
+Specific contactsFixed recipients (not rotation-aware)

 Repeat Behavior